Breaking Dawn Introduction

 I was for an age limit of 15 or 16 and a warning […] I think the content is just a little harder to handle, a little bit more grown-up for really young kids.
 I have 9-year-old readers, and I think it's too old for them.
 Some of it is the violence, and some of it's just mature themes. (source)

 Another criticism, launched at the book by fans and critics, focused on the build-up to the final battle scene…that never happened.
 Maybe the book cover should have given fans a clue – after all, it's a chessboard, not a battlefield.
-According to Meyer, the battle in Breaking Dawn is all about the victory of strategy over physical combat, "a legal drama," as she puts it (source).
+According to Meyer, the battle in Breaking Dawn is all about the victory of strategy over physical combat (source).

 Melissa Rosenberg, the screenwriter who has been collaborating with Meyer on the screen versions for the saga, defended Breaking Dawn in public.
 Yet, she didn't describe the book as a legal drama: "[Meyer] just completely went wild.
 I just think that that's such bold storytelling.
 She turns the series upside down" (source).